acutesoftware/worldbuild/worldbuild/samples/alrona/story_no_escape_from_helron.rst

 2303-03: We have to leave
 ==============================================
-The Captain said we are abandon the lost as it would be impossible to re-enter with so few remaining crew - our only hope is to return with the information we have and tell the tale.
+The 2 survivors died in the night even though they had minor scratches from the ghouls, so the Captain said we are abandon the lost as they would be dead anyway, and it would be impossible to re-enter with so few remaining crew.

+Our only hope is to return with the information we have and tell the tale.
 I am deathly afraid - I wish I had never come to this hateful, ghostly land.

 4 of the remaining 7 are on night watch while us 3 are resting, but there is no way I will sleep another second here.